ammarsabir15/Scripts_for_daily_use/linux_commands.md

  # Compressing the pdf
     gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf
     # you can also use other options like ebook, prepress, printer and default

+ # For checking the usage of resources by the system in real time
+    top